How EIVA brought 3D clamshell software to users of Trimble’s GCS900 grade control solution for excavators

 Veit’s project is underway and they are very happy with the progress tracking, 3D visualisation, and mapping available in NaviSuite Uca.
 The results are better, cleaner looking, and more accurate than anything else they have worked with.
 Now, Veit is looking at installing the solution on more of their other excavator systems in the future.

-Veit is interested in adding sensors to their clamshell bucket to sense bucket open-close and rotation.
-In the current configuration, NaviSuite Uca’s clamshell integration cannot tell when the bucket is open, so it alters the existing DTM assuming that the operator closes the clamshell every time.
+Veit was interested in adding sensors to their clamshell bucket to sense bucket open-close and rotation.
+At the time, the configuration of NaviSuite Uca’s clamshell integration could tell when the bucket was open, so it altered the existing DTM assuming that the operator closes the clamshell every time.

-Since there is opportunity for error here if the operator does not close the clamshell, support of bucket open-close will be a future feature available on all clamshell dredging setups.
-This is not only in response to customer demand, but is also in alignment with upcoming special US market requirements by the US Army Corps of Engineers.
+Since there is opportunity for error if the operator does not close the clamshell, the support of bucket open-close feature was developed and made available on all clamshell dredging setups.
+This is not only in response to customer demand, but also in alignment with special US market requirements by the US Army Corps of Engineers.